amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 **Restuarants - Spice Trail & others**

-We also found refreshing cold water served in a re-fillable glass bottle at restaurants like Spice Trail on the main road through Arugambay (picture of menu below).
+Find refreshing cold water served in a re-fillable glass bottle at restaurants like Spice Trail on the main road through Arugambay (picture of menu below).

 ![]({{"/images/water/abay4.png"|absolute_url}})